This page has some help resources for using various data analysis software as well as some resources on how to do data analysis.

 Other access options:

-If you have issues with installing SPSS, please contact campus IT at help@gsu.edu
+If you have issues with installing SPSS, please contact campus IIT at help@gsu.edu

-Below are some FAQs about SPSS, SAS, Stata, and R as well as tips for when to use what statistical analysis software, converting files amongst different softwares, and choosing what statistical analyses to run given your variable types.
+Below are some FAQs about SPSS, SAS, Stata, Python, and R as well as tips for when to use what software, converting files amongst different softwares, and choosing what statistical analyses to run given your variable types.

 Stata is on ALL of the University Library computers.